rohan-fa/YOU_TUBE/README.md

 # What does this app do?
 * It is a clone of YouTube HomePage and SearchPage.
 * HomePage displays the most popular videos of the selected country by querying data from the YouTube Rapid  API, 50 results are displayed on the SearchPage.
-* Video page has side videos, likes, views, channel name.
+* Channel page is well designed with thumbnail, videos, playlist and subscription details.
+Video page has side videos, likes, views, channel name.

 # About the project